ethan5437/PR-VIST/README.md

 # PR-VIST
-This repository is the implementation of PR-VIST **Plot and Rework: Modeling Storylines for Visual Storytelling (ACL-IJCNLP2021 Findings)**
+This repository is the implementation of PR-VIST:

+**Plot and Rework: Modeling Storylines for Visual Storytelling (ACL-IJCNLP2021 Findings)**

 ### generated_stories